-- Need to take time off from work to care for a seriously ill family member or to bond with a new child. - Be covered by State Disability Insurance (or a voluntary plan in lieu of State Disability Insurance). - Have earned at least \$300 in the past 5 to 18 months. - Submit your claim no later than 41 days after you begin your family leave.
+- Need to take time off from work to care for a seriously ill family member, to bond with a new child, or to participate in a qualifying military event. - Be covered by State Disability Insurance (or a voluntary plan in lieu of State Disability Insurance). - Have earned at least \$300 in the past 5 to 18 months. - Submit your claim no later than 41 days after you begin your family leave.
 Do not file before your first day of leave.